Interstellar-Network/Interstellar-Book/src/M5_demo_tutorial.md

 > when using WSL: you **MUST** use `localhost` **NOT** `127.0.0.1` else the forwarding windows -> wsl -> docker/podman will not work [if you directly clicked on the given links it is already set, but be careful if you use another front-end]

-> avoid some browser extensions that could generate interface issues
+> If you have some user interface issues - desactivate some browser extensions like password managers that can write on input fields ;)

 ### 2. Run the integritee demo script